 First up, they have probably shown you that they know a lot about their chosen field.

 There’s no getting around the fact that becoming an expert is hard work.
-An expert will know their subject inside out and will be able to fluently explain and present information or ideas that reflect this knowledge.
+An expert will know their subject inside and out and will be able to fluently explain and present information or ideas that reflect this knowledge.
+They’ll likely share thought leadership stories too, which are bits of content that are new for the industry and help it move forward.

 It’s their authority and knowledge about a subject that makes their audience – including you – confident enough to invest time and money into learning from them.